JonasPrimbs/movesense-ble-ecg-firmware/README.md

 /Ui/Ind|API for controlling the LED.| YES

 ## Documentation ##
-In this document you can find only the most important inforamtions.
+In this document you can find only the most important informations.
 Please check the [documentation](https://bitbucket.org/suunto/movesense-docs/wiki/Home)

 ## Setup the enviroment ##